TOTAL BONUSES:

 What is a Quadpot definition states that in each race, the number of runners will determine the Quadpot positions for your horses.

 If there are just 1-4 runners, then you need to pick the winner.
 If there are 5-7 runners, then your horse must place first or second.
 Eight or more runners allow your horse to finish in the top three.
 If your race has 16 or more runners (only for handicap races), your horse will place in the top four.
+It all depends on the type of races your bookmaker chosen by payment methods lets you wager on.

 Ideal Quadpot strategies to consider when Tote betting